nylas/use-cases/README.md

 python3 --version
 ```

+### Java

+On MacOS, if you experience this error `./gradlew build  # fails due to permission error`, run this command: `chmod 755 gradlew`

 ## ⚡️ App Set up

 View the `README.md` files in the `backend` and `frontend` directories for instructions on how to set up the server and client.
 These README files include set up instructions for each language.